Toronto Raptors @ Chicago Bulls Picks and Predictions - March 18th 2026

 For the home side, the first check is last-five ATS: 3-2-0, then you can layer in a broader view using last-five over-under: 2-3-0.
 Because numbers often arrive late, keep latest Chicago Bulls odds open as a steady page for final pricing.

-Raptors at Bulls Situational Preview: Rest, Travel, Schedule
+Toronto Raptors at Chicago Bulls Situational Analysis (Rest, Travel, Schedule)

 The days-since line favors Toronto Raptors (3 vs 2), giving them a rest edge that counts most when density is even.
 Toronto Raptors faced the stronger opponent last time out (72.1 vs 34.3), which can move the bar for judging the last game.

-On games in the last 7 days (3 vs 2), Chicago Bulls has the higher volume, which can show closing if pace stays high.
+On games in the last 7 days (0 vs 0), it is level, so density is a lighter factor.
 The short-term travel split favors Toronto Raptors (437.8 vs 0), and that tax can show up at tip and late.
-Weekly travel favors Chicago Bulls on miles (5238.6 vs 0), and that overall load shows up more when rest is shorter.
+With last-7 travel miles even (0 vs 0), the weekly travel picture does not tilt much.

 | Metric | Toronto Raptors | Chicago Bulls |